 The basic idea is to add content to your post that people will want to read in the future – after your giveaway is over.
 How can you do that?
 Here are a few ideas.

-- If your giveaway is for a fashion or beauty item, turn it into a tips post.
-Try something like: How to do an easy smokey eye or 5 ways to wear jeans that don’t look casual.
+If your giveaway is for a fashion or beauty item, turn it into a tips post.
+Try something like How to do an easy smokey eye or 5 ways to wear jeans that don’t look casual.
 Finally, make sure that you SEO the post for future traffic.

-It's very important from a traffic standpoint that you not put the word giveaway in your URL or in your title.
-Otherwise when someone shares the post in the future, the giveaway portion will still be there long after the giveaway is no longer active.
-The same is true for not including the date in the title.
+First, it’s very important from a traffic standpoint that you did not put the word giveaway in your URL or in your title.
+Otherwise, when someone shares the post in the future, the giveaway portion will still be there long after the giveaway is no longer active.
+And, the same is true for not including the date in the title.

-Now that you know how to make a giveaway evergreen, try it the next time you have a giveaway.
-Then watch it pull traffic via search, Pinterest & Stumbleupon long after the giveaway is over.
+So, now that you know how to make a giveaway evergreen, try it the next time you have a giveaway.
+Then watch it pull traffic via search, Pinterest, and Google long after the giveaway is over.